bergesinstitute/graf-method/book-3-unit-6.md

 💂 We only need to conjugate the verb *ir.*

-    Cantar
+Here is *cantar* (to sing):

-    Yo voy a cantar
+    yo voy a cantar

-    Tú vas a cantar
+    tú vas a cantar

-    Él/ella/ud. va a cantar
+    él / ella / usted va a cantar

-    Nosotros/as vamos a cantar
+    nosotros / nosotras vamos a cantar

-    (Vosotros/as vais a cantar)
+    (vosotros / vosotras vais a cantar)

-    Ellos/ellas/uds. van a cantar
+    ellos / ellas / ustedes van a cantar

-> With the verb *ir: Yo voy a ir a Miami.* (“I'm going to go to Miami”).
+> With the verb *ir: Yo voy a ir a Miami.* (Lit.
+“I'm going to go to Miami.”)
 We need to use it twice!

 ## Expresiones temporales de futuro (future time expressions)

-    La semana próxima - next week
+    la semana próxima - next week

-    La semana que viene - next week
+    la semana que viene - next week

-    En el futuro - in the future
+    en el futuro - in the future

-    Mañana - tomorrow
+    mañana - tomorrow

-    Esta tarde - this afternoon/evening
+    esta tarde - this afternoon/evening

-    Esta noche - tonight
+    esta noche - tonight

-    Pasado mañana - the day after tomorrow
+    pasado mañana - the day after tomorrow

 ## Ejemplos